 Essentially, this means that a vast number of properties in London are seriously lacking in energy efficiency; the EPC scale runs from A-G, with A being the highest rating and G the lowest.

 This led to local government making legal changes to ensure that the future of the Capital is green.
-From April 2018, all properties in London will be required to hold an Energy Performance Certificate (EPC) with a minimum grade of E. Any property that still rate in the F or G scales will not be permitted for leasing or purchase.
+From April 2018, all properties in London will be required to hold an Energy Performance Certificate (EPC) with a minimum grade of E. It is incredibly important to have an EPC as any property that still rate in the F or G scales will not be permitted for leasing or purchase.

 It is no coincidence that at the same time as the publishing of this incriminating report, London Mayor Sadiq Khan released his manifesto for a greener, cleaner city.
 The manifesto supported the new law changes for April 2018 but also promised much more.